We are involved in a number of initiatives to encourage growing, harvesting and eating local fruit.

 We are working to reintroduce delicious and nearly extinct Sussex apple varieties.
 We are proud that our orchards at Stanmer Park have been recognised by Plant Heritage as a National Collection.

 We harvest unused fruit in Brighton & Hove and transform it into delicious juices, jams and chutneys.
 Most recently, we’ve expanded our scrumping project by building a straw bale structure in Stanmer Park to serve as our scrumping headquarters.
-This Fruit Factory will become a hub of all things fruity!
+This Fruit Factory is a hub of all things fruity!

 We’ve been involved in the publication of several books promoting Sussex apples and orchards, as well as posted videos on fruit tree care on YouTube.